Category Archives: Prussian Royals

 Villa Ingenheim. photo: Von karstenknuth – Eigenes Werk, Attribution, https://commons.wikimedia.org/w/index.php?curid=23295620

-After the war and the end of the German Empire, Eitel Friedrich remained active in monarchist circles and was a supporter of the Stahlhelm paramilitary organization.
+After the war and the end of the German Empire, Eitel Friedrich remained active in monarchist circles and supported the Stahlhelm paramilitary organization.
 In 1921, he was found guilty of a fraudulent transfer of 300,000 marks abroad, for which he was fined 5,000 marks.
 He was later one of the founders of the Harzburg Front, a radical right-wing alliance formed to present unified opposition to the government of Chancellor Heinrich Brüning.
 However, he was an outspoken opponent of Hitler.

 Prince Eitel Friedrich died at Villa Ingenheim in Potsdam, Germany on December 8, 1942.
-The Nazi regime refused to allow him any military honors at his funeral and forbade anyone to participate wearing their uniforms.
-Despite this, there was a large turnout of his former comrades, all in civilian clothes, who participated in his funeral.
-He is buried in the Antique Temple in Sanssouci Park in Potsdam, Germany.
+The Nazi regime refused to allow him any military honors at his funeral and forbade anyone attending the funeral to wear their uniforms.
+Despite this, many of his former military comrades, all in civilian clothes, attended his funeral.
+Eitel Friedrich is buried in the Antique Temple in Sanssouci Park in Potsdam, Germany.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.